-In this second session, students learn a suite of field research techniques and methods routinely used to study wildlife ecology and assess management policies and practices in East Africa.
-The focus is on the Tarangire-Manyara ecosystem, where we practice field techniques in multiple areas, including national parks, community ranches, and in villages.
+In this second session, students learn a suite of field research techniques and methods for studying wildlife ecology and assessing management policies and practices in East Africa.
+The focus is on the Tarangire-Manyara ecosystem, where we practice field techniques in national parks, community wildlife management areas, and in villages.

 Students learn foundational field skills in observation and evaluation of wildlife, as well as interactive methods used for assessing local community attitudes and behaviors toward conservation efforts, and apply these techniques to advance long-term research goals at our Center.
 Students gain an understanding of sound scientific principles and practices that can be used in other global environmental contexts.Students practice various field skills including species identification, sampling and data analysis methods for flora and fauna, large mammal behavioral study methods, remote and on-ground sensing and spatial mapping, social survey design and interviewing skills, and communication skills.